 Doing so would allow your server to receive HTTP requests from the public internet.

-Or, if you want your MySQL database server (port
+Or, if you want a MySQL database server (port

 3306) to listen for connections on the private network interface